PurpleNurps/PurpleNurps/README.md

-My name is Sean Lunt and today is Friday, 22 December, 11:09 GMT.
+My name is Sean Lunt and today is Friday, 22 December at 11:12 GMT.